FrisoVerweij/FACT/README.md

 Both scripts have one argument that is used namely the `--config` argument.
 In the directory `./config` you can find the config files for all the experiments

-There are some notable exceptions.
-For Fashionmnist 034 we used the pretrained classifier of the authors.
+For the CIFAR-10 experiment, we used a pretrained VGG-11 classifier.
 This means that the classifier does not have to be trained in that case.

 ### Creating a classifier